You are here

 - August 1, 2024: evidence-based training in teaching reading must be completed

-- August 15, 2024: documentation should be submitted to the Colorado Online Licensing (COOL) system (licensed teachers only; guidance for non-licensed teachers to come.)
+- August 15, 2024: documentation should be submitted to the Colorado Online Licensing (COOL) system (licensed teachers only; gunon-licensed teachers must reach out to their district to learn how to submit their documentation.)

 How do I submit documentation of completion to receive the READ Act designation?